Political corruption: Size of public sector

 Extensive and diverse public spending is, in itself, inherently at risk of cronyism, kickbacks, and embezzlement.
 Complicated regulations and arbitrary, unsupervised official conduct exacerbate the problem.
 This is one argument for privatization and deregulation.
 Opponents of privatization see the argument as ideological.
 The argument that corruption necessarily follows from the opportunity is weakened by the existence of countries with low to non-existent corruption but large public sectors, like the Nordic countries.
 These countries score high on the Ease of Doing Business Index, due to good and often simple regulations and have rule of law firmly established.
 Therefore, due to their lack of corruption in the first place, they can run large public sectors without inducing political corruption.
 Recent evidence that takes both the size of expenditures and regulatory complexity into account has found that high-income democracies with more expansive state sectors do indeed have higher levels of corruption.

 Like other governmental economic activities, privatization, such as in the sale of government-owned property, is particularly at the risk of cronyism.
 Privatizations in Russia, Latin America, and East Germany were accompanied by large-scale corruption during the sale of the state-owned companies.
 Those with political connections unfairly gained large wealth, which has discredited privatization in these regions.
 While media have reported widely the grand corruption that accompanied the sales, studies have argued that in addition to increased operating efficiency, daily petty corruption is, or would be, larger without privatization and that corruption is more prevalent in non-privatized sectors.
 Furthermore, there is evidence to suggest that extralegal and unofficial activities are more prevalent in countries that privatized less.
 In the European Union, the principle of subsidiarity is applied: a government service should be provided by the lowest, most local authority that can competently provide it.
 An effect is that distribution of funds in multiple instances discourages embezzlement because even small sums missing will be noticed.
 In contrast, in a centralized authority, even minute proportions of public funds can be large sums of money.

 Conditions unfavorable for corruption

 Wealth and power can have a compounding effect on political corruption, however, the immunity from the law that money and influence bring will not come into effect when a powerful individual injures or harms another powerful individual.
 An example of this immunity being broken is Bernie Madoff, who while being rich and powerful himself, stole from other rich and powerful individuals.
 This resulted in his eventual arrest despite his status.
 Level of political competitiveness can affect the degree of political corruption.
 Increasing salaries can decrease political corruption in lower income countries, while another study found an increase of political corruption with larger salaries of politicians relative to the average wage.
 Lower political corruption was found for incumbent politicians seeking re-election.
+Political corruption can be reduced by campaign finance regulations, open government, deterrence, and cooling-off periods.